Dynamic Regret of Strongly Adaptive Methods: Conclusions and Future Work

 \section{Conclusions and Future Work}

 In this paper, we demonstrate that the dynamic regret can be upper bounded by the adaptive regret and the functional variation, which implies strongly adaptive algorithms are automatically equipped with tight dynamic regret bounds.
-As a result, we are able to derive dynamic regret bounds for convex functions, exponentially concave functions, and strongly convex functions.
-All of these upper bounds are almost minimax optimal and this is the first time that such kind of dynamic regret bound is proved for exponentially concave functions.
+As a result, we are able to derive dynamic regret bounds for convex functions, exp-concave functions, and strongly convex functions.
+Moreover, we provide a unified approach for minimizing the adaptive regret of exp-concave functions, as well as strongly convex functions.

 The adaptive-to-dynamic conversion leads to a series of dynamic regret bounds in terms of the functional variation.
-As we mentioned in Section~\ref{sec:dynamic}, dynamic regret can also be upper bounded by other regularities such as the path-length.
+As we mentioned before, dynamic regret can also be upper bounded by other regularities such as the path-length.
 It is interesting to investigate whether those kinds of upper bounds can also be established for strongly adaptive algorithms.
-Since we derive dynamic regret from adaptive regret, we conjecture that adaptive regret is more fundamental, and will try to give a rigorous proof in the future.